CHERI-Alliance/RepoMgmtWG/README.md

 ## Notes for this repository

-This repository should use rebasing for contributions and the initial owner of this repository is [Dr Marno van der Maas](mailto:mvdmaas@lowrisc.org).
+This repository should use rebasing for contributions.